-<Response>
+<Response> We are a bit confused.
+Is this comment under the assumption that this table was using un-adjusted means?
+This is now clarified as per above and we hope that this helps with the concern.
+Please let us know if we are not correctly interpreting the concern.

 4. Lines 356-372.
 I have less concerns about the application of the Wilcoxon signed-rank test to the mean lesion areas on domesticated versus wild accession, since these represent means of 12 measurements each.
 Also the analysis is backed by the follow-up ANOVA tests.
 However, I do remain concerned whether the 2 isolates (out of 95) that showed as having significantly different virulence on domesticated versus wild accessions, truly are responding to domestication.
 Given the large amount of genetic variation in the plant accessions overall, is it possible that the two isolates are responding to genetic factors in the plant pools that are unrelated to domestication.
 If the plant pools were permuted as described in Comment #2, in how many permutations would 2/95 or more isolates show significant differences between the two pools.
 The FDR adjustment used by the authors does not account for the genetics of the plant pools; it only accounts for experimental variation in the lesion area measurements.
 In light of these concerns the statement "this B. cinerea population contains two highly domestication-sensitive isolates which are more virulent on domesticated tomato" seems a substantial over-statement.

-<Response>
+<Response> This Wilcoxon incorporates model-corrected means as well, which we further specified in the text (line 361, line 869).We removed the claim “highly domestication-sensitive isolates” and are rephrasing this as “domestication-associated isolates” throughout the text.
+Further, we utilized the previously suggested bootstraps and repeated the analysis on the individual isolates using these same bootstraps as suggested.
+This is now relayed with the following text “To assess whether isolates could appear domestication-associated due to random chance, we bootstrapped assignment of plant accessions to domestication groups.
+96 of the 100 bootstraps identified no isolates with domestication sensitivity, and the other four bootstraps identified only 2 isolates showing significant domestication association (FDR <0.01).
+Therefore, our individual isolate observations are in the 96th percentile.
+While this is suggestive, a more precise estimate of isolate x domestication interactions would require larger experiments using either more replication or additional plant genotypes.” (line 410).
+We included a methods description of this as well (line 850).We hope that this helps to clarify what we did and did not find and better relays the reality of the data.

 Related to the above, if the two isolates reported as "highly domestication-sensitive" are eliminated from the data set, is there any significant signal of domestication sensitivity left in the remaining set of 93 isolates?
 What happens to the 3.5% of genetic variation attributable to domestication?

-<Response>
+<Response> We repeated the analysis as suggested and this is now included as follows “Removing the two domestication-associated isolates (Fd2, Rose) from our population did not eliminate the effect of tomato domestication on lesion size, as it was still significant and B. cinerea was still more virulent on domesticated tomato by 17% (Supplemental Data Set 4).We added this to the text at line 436, and reported the full model outputs in Supplemental Data Set 4.